balavenkatesh3322/Face_Recognition/README.md

-# Face_detection
+# Face Detection

+## Introduction
 We can train our own face using this code.
 This will detect your face and show your name.
+For Instance, whenever my face detects in webcam it will show my name in that window.

+## Dependencies

+Install below required library in your local machine.

+1) python 3.7
+2) opencv 4.1.0
+3) numpy
+4) face-recognition

+## Quick Start
+I have used below three python file to solve this issue.

+1) **face_generate.py**
+ This python file will detect your face and save it in dataset folder then new folder will create with your name.

+2) **face_Train.py**
+ This python file will open dataset folder and take your image from that and train your face K-nearest neighbor algorithm and     face_recognition library.

+3) **test_face.py**
+ This python file will detect your face using webcam and show your name in that window.